 At one end the ruined Castle Kennedy overlooks a beautiful herbaceous walled garden with Lochinch Castle at the other end.
 With over 300 years of planting there is an impressive collection of rare trees, rhododendrons, exotic shrubs, and featuring many spectacular Champion Trees (tallest or largest of their type).
 The stunning snowdrop walks, daffodils, spring flowers, rhododendron and magnolia displays, and herbaceous borders make this a 'must visit' garden throughout the year.
 Champion Trees: 6 British, 11 Scottish and 25 for Dumfries and Galloway

-This is a fundraising event for the open garden charity Scotland’s Gardens Scheme which raises money for hundreds of local charities.
+Over half of the gardens are taking part to support open garden charity Scotland’s Gardens Scheme which raises money for hundreds of local charities.